haiwen/seafile-admin-docs/manual/extension/office_web_app.md

 Please check the Nginx log for Seahub (for step 3) and Office Online Server to see which step is wrong.

-### Notes on Windows paging files
+!!! note "Notes on Windows paging files"

     You should make sure you have configured at least a few GB of paging files in your Windows system.
 Otherwise the IIS worker processes may die randomly when handling Office Online requests.